While renting out a property can be a great way to generate an income, like any investment, it also comes with risk.

 One of the best ways to protect yourself and your investment is through landlord insurance.

-But understanding the various elements of landlord insurance and knowing how much cover you need can be tricky.
+However, understanding the various elements of what landlord insurance covers and knowing how much cover you need can be tricky.

-In this guide, we tell you everything you need to know about landlord insurance and what it covers.
+In this guide, we tell you everything you need to know about what is landlord insurance and what landlord insurance covers.

 What is landlord insurance?